bemao/open-feedback/README.md

 for the time we took going through the process and ended the call.
 How could we not be touched by such a courteous and not-at-all-time-wasting phone call?

 Then the idea occurred to us: why should this courtesy be limited to those who are not-quite-up-to-the-level that FAANG companies typically look for?
 Everyone deserves to be rejected in an equally courteous manner.
 Hence, `open_feedback` was born.
-After setting a few simple configurations, you can be up and rejecting!

 You can now reject anyone, anywhere, for anything in a kind and empathetic way!
 No more wasting people's time with sterile emails, you can waste their time talking to a bot!